 Although water is mostly a renewable resource, it is increasingly scarce due to the presence of the human factor, particularly in the large metropoles, productive centres, agricultural latitudes, arid and semi-arid regions.
 The impact of economic and demographic growth on the water balance and the quality of freshwater, forces us to deepen and expand our comprehensive knowledge of hydrology and management of water, not only among experts, but also with all users, citizens and decision makers.
-The challenges we are currently facing are interconnected and cannot be met if we continue a business as usual, sectoral-silo approach.
+The challenges we are currently facing are interconnected and cannot be met if we continue a business as usual, sectoralsilo approach.
 That is why understanding the use of water through holistic scientific research, together with education and training for its sustainable management, constitute unavoidable keystones for leading water governance for global change and water security.

-1 Blöschl, G. et al. (2019) Twenty-three unsolved problems in hydrology (UPH) - a community perspective, Hydrological Sciences Journal, 64:10, 1141-1158
+&lt;sup>1 Blöschl, G. et al. (2019) Twenty-three unsolved problems in hydrology (UPH) - a community perspective, Hydrological Sciences Journal, 64:10, 1141-1158

 Despite the intrinsic value of freshwater to human health, prosperity and security, challenges of water scarcity and quality, poor sanitation and water-related disasters confront billions worldwide.
 Almost half of the world's population will be living in high water stress areas by 2030 (WWDR, 2019).
-Water-related risks will further increase as a result of increasing climate instability, demographic growth and human migration putting pressure on the water resources.
+Water-related risks will further upsurge because of increasing climate instability, demographic growth and human migration putting pressure on the water resources.
 Indeed, more than 65 million people were involuntarily displaced at the end of 2016 (UNHCR, 2017) and unfortunately the trend has continued to increase in severity.
-Migration within countries due to the relocation of people from rural areas to urban areas is much more intense and global issue.